uraimo/SwiftyGPIO/README.md

 ### PWM

-PWM output signals can be used for example to drive servo motors, RGB leds and other devices, or more in general, to approximate analog output values when you only have digital GPIO ports.
+PWM output signals can be used to drive servo motors, RGB leds and other devices, or more in general, to approximate analog output values (e.g. generate values as if they where *between* 0V and 3.3V) when you only have digital GPIO ports.

 If your board has PWM ports and is supported (at the moment only RaspberryPi boards), retrieve the available `PWMOutput` objects with the `hardwarePWMs` factory method: